ddceruti/ddceruti.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 Nice to meet you.
 My name is Amedeo Ceruti.
 I am a chemical engineer from Barcelona, Spain.
-I will be publishing blog posts about my current and past research, as well as other unrelated topics which I am interested in.
+I post blog posts on this website about my current and past research, as well as other unrelated topics which I am interested in.

 ### Research interests

-My research interests are modeling and optimization of (chemical process) systems with first-principle, data-driven or hybrid approaches.
-My main goal is to use the knwoledge provided by these tools to optimize and design more sustainable processes of all sorts while applying a systems engineering perspective.
-Therefore, I am interested in sustainability metrics, programming, mathematical optimization, machine learning models, amongst others.
+My main research interests are modeling and optimization of (chemical process) systems with first-principle, data-driven or hybrid approaches.
+My goal is to use the knwoledge provided by these tools to optimize and design more sustainable processes of all sorts while applying systems engineering and life cycle thinking perspectives.
+A particularly exciting topic is the multi-scale nature of systems and how to navigate it to arrive at real-world "optimal" decisions.
+Therefore, I am interested in sustainability metrics, programming, mathematical optimization, machine learning models, energy systems, amongst others.
 I am currently completing a 6-month reasearch stay at the SUPERLAB at the ETH Zürich and looking for a suitable PhD-programme for me beginning April 2022.

 ### CV